itsdax/AWS-Lambda-Image-Compressor-Java/README.md

 ### Instructions:
 Maven install and get the shaded JAR

-Create Lambda function on AWS that is triggered by Object creation.
+Create Lambda function on AWS that is triggered by S3 Object creation.
 Provide the lambda function with the permissions for bucket read and write.
-Cloudwatch logging is also helpful.
+Cloudwatch logging is also helpful for debugging purposes.
 Upload the shaded jar as source.

 Now you can test upload an image to the bucket and check afterwards for the compressed image.